c3lingo/c3lingo-mumble/README.md

 # Mumble Audio Utilities

-This project contains Python modules that are used in conjuction with a Mumble server to insert and extract audio into/from Mumble channels.
+This project contains Python modules that are used in conjunction with a Mumble server to insert and extract audio into/from Mumble channels.

 ## Installation